skpomerv/pythonbasics/Week_3/module1.md

 2. Make a program that uses (or "calls") this method twice.
     * The first time the program calls the method, provide it three integers (whole numbers)
     * The second time the program calls the method, provide it three Strings (words in "double quotes")
-3. Using the same pattern, make a method that takes 1 parameter, and returns a value equal to `parameter / 2`, then test to see if it works!
+3. Using the same pattern, make a method that takes 1 parameter called `myArg`, and returns a value equal to `myArg / 2`, then test to see if it works!

 ## \[[Next Module](./module2.md)\]